Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 1

-Arrive and check-in and early evening we meet for drinks at the bar of the Blue Earth Village for a pre-trip briefing, where you will meet your guides and fellow swimmers.
-You will enjoy stunning views over Amed.
-Following this there will be an acclimatisation swim in Jemeluk Bay which is just a short walk from our accommodation.
+We arrive and check-in, gathering in the early evening to meet for drinks at the bar of the Blue Earth Village.
+It’s there we’ll hold our pre-trip briefing, where you will meet your guides and fellow swimmers.
+You will also enjoy stunning views over Amed.
+Following this there will be an acclimatisation swim in Jemeluk Bay, which is just a short walk from our accommodation.

 Day 2